nicole-m-martin/react-sandbox-1/README.md

 To use **inline style** you need to use two curly brace. ex: style={{ width: '60px' }}

+.map() is a high order array method and it takes a function

 ## Class Components:
   You can not return directly from a class.
 We need a method (a function within a class) That method is called **render**.